Learning Based Grading Communication

 The bulk of change occurs inside the classroom, in the day to day cycle of high quality instruction and assessment.
-See “A Shift in Use of Assessments” here to get a sense of the types of classroom level changes we have been implementing over the past several years to better empower student reflection and maximize learning.
+See “A Shift in Use of Assessments” here to get a sense of the types of classroom level changes we have been implementing over the past several years to ensure high levels of learning for all students.

-Report cards will contain letter grades at the end of grading terms.
+Report cards will contain letter grades at the end of the semester.